kwaldenphd/propublica-compas-lab/README.md

 exp(1.30839) / (1 - control + (control * exp(1.30839)))
 ```

-# Risk of Violent Recidivism
+### Risk of Violent Recidivism

-52. Compas also offers a score that aims to measure a persons risk of violent recidivism, which has a similar overall accuracy to the Recidivism score.

-53. The *ProPublica* team used a logistic regression to test for racial bias.

-54. They used the second dataset `compas-scores-two-years-violent` to analyze the violent recidivism score.
+COMPAS also offers a score that aims to measure a persons risk of violent recidivism, which has a similar overall accuracy to the Recidivism score.
+The *ProPublica* team used a logistic regression with the `compas-scores-two-years-violent` dataset to test for racial bias in the violent recidivism score.

 **RStudio Syntax**